-But all this control comes with responsibility and the more members who are added to the SMSF, the greater the chances that something will gone wrong that will not just impact that member, but could seriously and permanent impact all members of the fund.
-This is because an SMSF requires all members to be a trustee (or directors of the SMSF trustee company) and the trustee is responsible for complying with the myriad of superannuation and tax rules applicable to SMSFs.
+But all this control comes with responsibility and the more members who are added to the SMSF, the greater the chances that something will go wrong that will not just impact that member, but could seriously and permanently impact all members of the fund.
+This is because an SMSF requires all members to be a trustee (or directors of the SMSF trustee company), and the trustee is responsible for complying with the myriad of superannuation and tax rules applicable to SMSFs.

 Penalties, disqualifications, fines and imprisonment

 The primary danger when you have an SMSF with friends is that one of these super friends commits a serious breach, such as illegal early access or lending SMSF money to members or relatives.
-Breaches of this type are serious and the applicable penalty (from 1 July 2020) is $13,320.
-This amount is either payable personally by each and every trustee (where the SMSF has individual trustees) or a single penalty is payable where a company trustee is used and all directors are jointly liable for the penalty.
+Breaches of this type are serious, and the applicable penalty (from 1 July 2023) is $18,780.
+This amount is either payable personally by every trustee (where the SMSF has individual trustees) or a single penalty is payable where a company trustee is used and all directors are jointly liable for the penalty.